 How to do

 4. Stop at the top and squeeze your hips.
-Pause at the top for a second and then slowly bring your body back to the starting position.
+Pause at the top for a second and slowly bring your body back to the starting position.

-You can also do this exercise without a barbell as it is a difficult exercise, especially for beginners.
-You should be able to do at least 15 reps easily with bodyweight, before trying with a barbell.
+You can also do this exercise without a barbell as it is difficult, especially for beginners.
+You should be able to do at least 15 reps easily with body weight before trying with a barbell.

 4. Single Leg RDL

-You must have done Romanian deadlifts in the past but I think most of you have not done it with a single leg.
+You must have done Romanian deadlifts in the past, but I think most of you have not done it with a single leg.
 Romanian deadlift with a single leg puts extra focus on one side.

 Targeted muscles – Glutes, hamstrings, and lower back